GrosMinet123/MuteEDR/README.md

 # MuteEDR

-A Windows network traffic control utility that uses the Windows Filtering Platform (WFP) to manage network connections at various layers of the network stack.
+A Windows network traffic control utility that uses the Windows Filtering Platform (WFP) to block outbound network connection of a specific Application.

 ## Features